 The role of our Board

-- Oversees the management of the GES Fund and administration of our GESB's schemes under the State Superannuation Act 2000.
-It monitors achievements against declared objectives and ensures that we comply with superannuation related legislation and policies.
+- Oversees the management of the GES Fund and administration of our GESB schemes under the State Superannuation Act 2000

-- Undertakes continuous education in order to achieve the best practice operating standards outlined by the Australian Prudential Regulatory Authority (APRA).
-This ensures they meet and maintain educational and technical competencies that enable them to effectively discharge their duties in a knowledgeable and prudent manner.
+- Undertakes continuous education to achieve best practice operating standards outlined by the Australian Prudential Regulatory Authority (APRA) This ensures they meet and maintain educational and technical competencies that enable them to effectively discharge their duties in a knowledgeable and prudent manner.

 Our operations include investment management, administration of the defined benefit, accumulation and retirement schemes.
 This takes a high and varied level of Board expertise and experience, gained across diverse industry and government environments.